-Interactive Content Basics’ structure provides a very good user experience thanks to its layout, which balances visuals and textual, and its interactive features (for example, dots the reader can click on to show more information, buttons to move to next chapter).
+Interactive Content Basics’ structure provides a very good user experience thanks to its layout, which balances visuals and textual, and its interactive features (for example, dots the reader can click on to show more information, and buttons to move to the next chapter).

 The content is not gated, though there is a lead form for prospects who want to get the PDF.

 This white paper is engaging and convincing because, despite a large amount of data, it doesn’t look heavy.
 Each section and statistic is presented in small blocks, with the aid of visuals.
 Therefore, the reader can easily visualize and understand the information.